Merc-git-cpu/CODSOFT/README.md

 # CODSOFT C++ Programming Internship

-Welcome to my **CODSOFT C++ Programming Internship** repository.
-This repository contains all the tasks completed as part of my internship at CodSoft.
+Welcome to my CODSOFT C++ Programming Internship repository.
+This repository contains the tasks completed during my internship.

 ## About

-This repository showcases my C++ programming skills through different console-based projects.
-Each task focuses on improving problem-solving, logical thinking, and programming fundamentals.
+This repository showcases my C++ programming projects completed as part of the CODSOFT C++ Programming Internship.
+These projects helped me strengthen my programming, problem-solving, and logical thinking skills.

-## Tasks Completed
+## Tasks

-### ✅ Task 1: Number Guessing Game
+### Task 1: Number Guessing Game
-- Generates a random number.
-- Allows the user to guess the number.
-- Gives hints such as "Too High" or "Too Low".
-- Displays the number of attempts.
+A console-based game where the user guesses a randomly generated number with hints after each guess.

-### ⏳ Task 2: Simple Calculator
+### Task 2: Simple Calculator
-*Coming Soon*
+A console-based calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

-### ⏳ Task 3: Tic-Tac-Toe Game
+### Task 3: Tic-Tac-Toe Game
-*Coming Soon*
+A two-player console-based Tic-Tac-Toe game.
+(Coming Soon)

-### ⏳ Task 4: To-Do List
+### Task 4: To-Do List
-*Coming Soon*
+A console-based application that allows users to add, view, mark as completed, and delete tasks.

-### ⏳ Task 5: Image Processing Tool
+### Task 5: Image Processing Tool
-*Coming Soon*
+An application to perform basic image processing operations.
+(Coming Soon)

 ## Technologies Used

 - C++
 - Standard Template Library (STL)
 - Visual Studio Code
+- Git
-- Git & GitHub
+- GitHub

 ## Repository Structure